 A scene is one continuous piece of action within a linear time-frame and generally contained to a single location.
 A leap forward in narrative time, or a change in setting/location, usually marks the end of one scene and the beginning of a new one.
 We call this a scene-break.

 When a scene-break happens within a chapter, it is usually identified by three centered asterisks or a double spaced brake between paragraphs.
-These techniques are meant to serve as a subtle visual signal to the reader that the scene they were reading has ended and when the story picks up again it will be taking place "elsewhere" or "later that day".
+These techniques are meant to serve as a subtle visual signal to the reader that the scene they were reading has ended and when the story picks up again it will be taking place elsewhere or later that day.

 Shawn Coyne (The Story Grid: What Good Editors Know) and Robert McKee (Story: Style, Structure, and the Principles of Screenwriting) are both in agreement that an effective scene must contain a polarity shift, i.e. things need to go from good to bad, or from bad to good.
 If there isn't a major shift in polarity, nothing has really happened in your scene, which means it's time to go back to the drawing board.